Oluwatobi-Mustapha/iam-fuzzer/README.md

 ## Scan Environment

-Run the [collector.py file first](https://github.com/Oluwatobi-Mustapha/iam-fuzzer/blob/main/src/collector.py)  to scan a specific AWS CLI profile.
+First, run the [collector.py](https://github.com/Oluwatobi-Mustapha/iam-fuzzer/blob/main/src/collector.py) file in your terminal with the --profile flag to scan a specific AWS CLI profile.
 This step ingests IAM data, analyzes policy logic, and serializes findings to disk.

 ### Command